annebrown/content-data/content/devy/projects/cms/index.md

 Also used for capture, storage and access to non-sensitive technology development docs and data.

-Dynamic frontmatter fields are employed to promote consistency, improve CMS maint, and reduce human error.
+Dynamic frontmatter fields are employed using VS Code scripts (See [VS Code Dynamic Markdown](../../tooling/1.vscode/dynamic-markdown.md/)), to promote consistency, improve CMS maint, and reduce human error.

 Ex: `lastModified: 'YYYY-MM-DD'` frontmatter field - dynamimcally updated on save